hannotify/hanno.codes/index.md

 # hanno.codes?

-[hanno.codes](https://hanno.codes) is the personal website of Hanno Embregts, a Java Developer & Speaker at Info Support (the Netherlands).
-He has over 13 years of experience with both front- and back-end development, with a special interest in automating the software development process to the fullest.
+[hanno.codes](https://hanno.codes) is the personal website of Hanno Embregts.

+{% include bio/short-bio.md %}

 [More about me ➡️](/bio)